 Without spring moisture, available forage is fading fast.
 Looks like another drought year.

 Mann Lake’s PF-100 Plastic Frames

 Hive populations doubled.
-And the bees continued to draw out perfect small cell size comb on the PF-100 frames.
-Mann Lake has certainly got it right with these frames.
+And the bees continued to draw out perfect small cell size comb on PF-100 frames.
+Mann Lake has certainly got it right.

-Using the PF-100s was effortless, cost effective and efficient compared to using wax based small cell foundation with it’s inherent problems.
+Using the PF-100s was effortless, cost effective, and efficient compared to wax based small cell foundation.